-You should send written details of your complaint, with any correspondence and evidence to support your complaint, to the Clerk to the Governors at the school address.
+You should send written details of your complaint, with any correspondence and evidence to support your complaint, to the Clerk to the Governors (Local School Board) at the school address.
 If, for some reason, you do not feel able to do so, you should contact the Clerk, via the school, who will record your complaint as a statement for you to sign.

-The governors will consider your complaint and write to advise you of the outcome.
+The members of the Local School Board will consider your complaint and write to advise you of the outcome.

-4 External Appeal:
+External Appeal: